LightboxDigital/Virtual-WP-Pages/README.md

 - Allow for more of the posts options to be configurable
 - Look into compatibility for Yoast SEO and other SEO plugins to optimise these pages
 - Create a user interface and work it into a plugin, obviously leaving the ability for a 'lite' code only version.
+- Modify the body class output to reflect virtual-page.

 ##Feedback##